massoncheg/forgejo-docs/admin/incoming-email.md

 title: 'Incoming Email'
 ---

-Gitea supports the execution of several actions through incoming mails.
+Forgejo supports the execution of several actions through incoming mails.
 This page describes how to set this up.

 **Table of Contents**